| An Essay on

 data-collection logistics and to the needs of a planned economy in a portrayal

+which identifies enterprises as independent agents.
 The depictions which in the past successively favoured the "raw

 materials", "technology" or "product" viewpoints are still very useful for